-You can tell the Government that they should introduce a better and quicker system for getting your bond back at the end of your tenancy.
+You can tell the Minister that she should introduce a better and quicker system for getting your bond back at the end of your tenancy.

 Send an email via the form below.
 You can add to our message or write your own.